isavannahr/getting_cleaning_data/README.md

 run_analysis.R downloads a zip file and manipulates the data.
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

 Reads in the following files:

 x_test.txt

 y_test.txt
-Train files:

 x_train.txt

 y_train.txt
-Subject files:

 subject_test.txt

 subject_train.txt
-Read the data from the files into variables.

 ##Steps: